chadrem/tribe/README.md

 There are two types of methods that you create in your actors:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 2. *System handlers* are postfixed with "_handler" and are built into the actor system.
-These are used for exception, shutdown, and cleanup handling.
+These are hooks into the Tribe's actor system.

 To send a message you use the Actable#message! method and specify a command with an optional data parameter.
 The return value will always be nil since messaging is asynchronous.